Unique visitor analytics

 • Scenarios

-This solution is suitable for UV computing on an ultra-large amount of data.
+Suitable for UV computing on ultra-large datasets.

 Real-time UV computing by Hologres and Flink based on pre-aggregation